Indian envoy meets top Taliban leader, discusses terrorism concerns, evacuation from Afghanistan

 India’s ambassador to Qatar Deepak Mittal met a top Taliban leader on Tuesday in Doha, the foreign ministry said in a press release.
 This was the first official meeting between an Indian diplomat and the Taliban since the insurgent group took over Afghanistan two weeks ago.

-The meeting took place on a request by the Taliban at the Indian Embassy in the capital city of Qatar, the ministry said.
+The meeting took place on a request by the Taliban at the Indian Embassy in the Qatari capital, the ministry said.

 During his talks with Sher Mohammad Abbas Stanekzai, the head of Taliban’s political office in Doha, Mittal said that Afghanistan should not be allowed to be used for “anti-Indian activities and terrorism”.

-The two sides also discussed the safety, security and early return of Indians stranded in Afghanistan.
-The matter of Afghans willing to travel to India also came up during the talks, according to the foreign ministry.
+The two sides also discussed the safety and early return of Indians stranded in Afghanistan.
+The matter of Afghans who want to travel to India also came up during the talks, according to the foreign ministry.

 “The Taliban representative assured the ambassador that these issues would be positively addressed,” the release stated.